How classic car-friendly is your state?

 Total Grade: 682

-Kansas is another state that seems motivated to provide information to its constituents about registering classic cars.
-Not only does it have a clearly-written statute laying out the lenient requirements and restrictions for historic plates (KSA 8-172, if you’re interested), the Kansas Highway Patrol provides an excellent pamphlet on title requirements.
+Kansas is another state that actually seems motivated to provide information to its constituents about registering classic cars.
+Not only does it have a clearly written statute laying out the lenient requirements and restrictions for historic plates (KSA 8-172, if you’re interested), but the Kansas Highway Patrol has provided an excellent pamphlet on title requirements.
 Whether you have an out-of-state title or a Bill of Sale, you’re required to have the VIN inspected by the Highway Patrol.
+Antique plates are available for a $40 one-time fee, avoiding annual renewals.

 That’s the plus side.
-On the negative side there’s Rick Lyda’s experience.
-“I brought my ’61 Willys CJ5 to Kansas from Colorado,” Lyda says.
+On the negative side is Rick Lyda’s experience: “I brought my ‘61 Willys CJ5 to Kansas from Colorado,” he says.
 “I had to get it inspected by the Highway Patrol before I could tag it.
-They only do inspections Tuesdays and Thursdays between 9 a.m.– noon.
-So I had to pay two days extra for the trailer rental and miss a day of work just to have the pleasure of paying $25 and spending a half hour arguing with the guy about the six-digit VIN number.”
+They only do inspections on Tuesday and Thursday between nine and noon.
+That made me have to pay two days extra trailer rental and miss a day of work just to get the pleasure of paying $25 and spending a half hour arguing with the guy about the six-digit VIN.”

-The roads rank pretty high, according to U.S. News & World Report at #15, and the commute time is the eighth-best in America.
+The roads rank pretty high according to US News and World Report at #15, and the commute time is the 8th best in America.

 19. Iowa